 SCAIR services participants in Ventura, Santa Barbara, San Luis Obispo, Monterey, San Benito, Santa Cruz and Sonoma Counties.
 They provide services both monetary emergency (rental assistance, utilities, medical help) and monetary college & career (books/supplies. union dues, license fees etc.) for native American, native Alaskan and native Hawaiian.
 If you believe would fall into this category, please review the attached checklist on how to participate in their program.
 If you would like more information, please contact Marci at email@example.com.

 SCHOLARSHIP FOUNDATION OF SANTA BARBARA: SPECIALTY SCHOLARSHIP OR GENERAL

-If you are graduate or receive a GED from Santa Barbara County high school, planning to attend full-time as a vocational program, a U.S citizen or permanent resident and an eligible employees of the companies listed below, you may be eligible for a scholarship through the Scholarship Foundation of Santa Barbara.
+If you are graduate or receive a GED from Santa Barbara County high school, planning to attend full-time as a vocational program, a U.S citizen or permanent resident and an eligible employee or a child/dependent of an employee of the companies listed below, you may be eligible for a scholarship through the Scholarship Foundation of Santa Barbara.
 If you would like more information, please contact SFSB directly at (805) 687-6065.

 WORKFORCE INNOVATION & OPPORTUNITY ACT PROGRAMS

 The Workforce Investment Act of 1998 specifies three funding streams to the states and local areas: adults, dislocated workers and youth.
 Most services for adults and dislocated workers are provided through the One-Stop system, and most participants use their individual training accounts to determine which training programs and training providers fit their needs.
 WIOA Title-I financially assisted program or activity is an equal opportunity employer/program and that auxiliary aids and services are available upon request for individuals with disabilities